 As our customers have a legal relationship with our EU entity.
 If Crowdin subsequently engages sub-processors outside the EEA, it is our job to ensure that we transfer the data lawfully.

 We will keep an up-to-date list of sub-processors to be fully transparent about these transfers.
 This list will also explain what data is involved and how we have ensured that the data is adequately protected even after it leaves the EEA.
-We do this by making sure that our third-party service providers are either certified under the EU-US Privacy Shield framework or have signed the EU Commission’s standard contractual clauses for data transfers with us.
+We do this by making sure that our third-party service providers have signed the EU Commission’s standard contractual clauses for data transfers with us.

 Additionally, Crowdin acts as the data controller for the personal data we collect about users of our web application and website.